 Play bingo to discover the different objects you can find in a synagogue.

-Delve into the origins of this weekend, revealing how the Jewish practice of Shabbat introduced the world to a day of rest.
+Delve into the origins of Shabbat and how it introduced the world to a day of rest.

 Lesson related to the empty Shabbat table set up in Tel Aviv